Biological Reactor In Wastewater Treatment

 Hybrid Systems

 Hybrid systems combine elements of both suspended-growth and attached-growth technologies to offer enhanced performance.
-Examples include Integrated Fixed-Film Activated Sludge (IFAS) systems which incorporate fixed biofilm media within activated sludge reactors.
+Integrated fixed-film activated sludge (IFAS) systems incorporate fixed biofilm media within activated sludge reactors, increasing the volumetric treatment capacity of existing tanks without expansion — the biofilm community provides additional nitrification capacity that supplements the suspended growth community during periods of high load or cold temperature.

 Design and Operational Considerations